jacksuh/solid/README.md

 #Solid

-Solid principle, a project created to apply knowledge
+Solid principle, a project created to apply knowledge.